 Human eye resolution

-Rendering for the Varjo HMD is very similar to rendering for other HMDs.
-The main difference is that to render images at the optimal resolution for the Bionic Display™, applications must submit four views instead of two.
-There are two displays for each eye: a human-eye-resolution focus display and a high-resolution peripheral display.
-The focus display is shown in front of the peripheral display and is blended seamlessly with it.
+Rendering for the Varjo headsets is very similar to rendering for other HMDs.
+The main difference is that applications must submit four views instead of two.
+There are two displays for viewports per eye: a human-eye-resolution focus view and a high-resolution peripheral view.
+Rendering four views is called quad view.

 Foveated Rendering

-The Varjo headsets use foveated rendering in addition to the fixed focus display.
 Foveated rendering uses eye tracking to render the image in full resolution only in those areas where the user is currently looking.
 This allows for significantly improved performance and frame rate with minimal to no perceived loss in quality.
 This method mimics the way our eyes work in real life, taking in the greatest detail around the center of our gaze.
+Foveated rendering is available for all Varjo headsets when quad view is used.